CHB61/flutter_selectable_list/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-If you are interested in becoming a ${\color{lightgreen}collaborator}$, please send an email.
+If you are interested in becoming a collaborator, please send an email.